 Everybody can play a part making the internet a better place by being a good digital citizen.
 If you want to go a step further and promote online safety activity to others, we have some suggestions to get you started.

 Even a small activity at your school can make a significant difference.
 Have a look at the ideas below and then discuss your plans with your teacher.

-Set up a online safety event for Parents
+Set up an online safety event for Parents

-You can put on an event to show off your online skills to the parents of children that attend your school.
-This is a good chance to highlight the interesting things you’re doing with ICT at school – as well as helping them learn about the dangers online.
+You can put on an event to show off your online skills to the parents of students that attend your school.
+This is a good chance to highlight the interesting things you’re doing with technology at school – as well as helping them learn about the dangers online.